CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

 ### Non-goals

 1. Support all use cases *directly*, with the same perf, that are provided with `target typed` collection literals.
 2. Allow taking a target-typed collection, and moving it to a natural-typed location without a change in semantics.
-For example:
+This is similar to how the language works already for things like lambdas, formattable strings, interpolated string handlers, numeric values, etc. For example:

     ```c#
     // Directly creates and adds to hash-set in-line.
 Legal